Accio/accio.github.io/_posts/2020-05-12-graph-networks.md

 A collection of papers on graph neural networks can be found in the GitHub repository [nnzhan/Awesome-Graph-Neural-Networks](https://github.com/nnzhan/Awesome-Graph-Neural-Networks).

+The Ph.D. thesis of T. N. Kipf, [Deep learning with graph-structured representations](https://pure.uva.nl/ws/files/46900201/Thesis.pdf), can be an interesting in-depth read in this area, since the author and his mentor, M.
+Welling, are among the people who pioneered research in this area.

 [Fout *et
 al*](https://papers.nips.cc/paper/7231-protein-interface-prediction-using-graph-convolutional-networks.pdf)
 used graph convolutional networks to predict protein-protein interfaces.
 The